The Ohio State University

 Additionally, you will need to file the FAFSA to apply for need-based programs and state and federal aid programs.
 Any student can complete the FAFSA on the web at www.fafsa.ed.gov.
 We encourage you to apply online.
 The FAFSA can also be obtained from your high-school counselor or, for transfer students, from the financial aid office of your current college or university.

 Although you may not be informed of your admission decision prior to your financial aid priority deadline, you should, however, still apply for financial aid by that priority deadline.
-While the priority deadline for transfer students is June 1, it is strongly recommended that you apply as early as possible.
 You must apply by February 15 to be considered for special-eligibility scholarships.

 You may obtain information about fellowships and assistantships through the Graduate School or your academic department.
-Information on Short-Term and Long-Term University Loans, as well as Federal Direct Loans, is available at the Student Financial Aid Office.
-On- and off-campus employment opportunities are also posted by SFAO.
-There is a limited number of scholarships open to graduate students.
+Information on Short-Term and Long-Term University Loans, as well as Federal Direct Loans, is available at the Student Financial Aid.
+On- and off-campus employment opportunities are also posted by SFA.
+There are a limited number of scholarships open to graduate students.

 File the FAFSA if you want to be considered for Federal Direct Loans and University Loans.
 File the Application for Special Scholarships to be considered for any special-eligibility scholarships for which you may be eligible.
 These applications are available after January 1 and must be completed and submitted by February 15 for consideration for scholarships.